janu-cambrelen/proxy-service/README.md

 The delay can be changed via the `REQUEST_DELAY` environment file setting or by the `-request-delay` CLI flag.
 Only positive integer values are supported.

-The server will fail to initialize if the request delay is negative; otherwise, if not set, it will fault to two seconds.
+The server will fail to initialize if the request delay is negative; otherwise, if not set, it will default to two seconds.

 ---
 > Sample Backend Service: https://jsonplaceholder.typicode.com/